BKI-immuno/dermatitis/README.md

 * downsample.R: code to perform downsampling to same library size
 * Figure 1_part1.Rmd: code to reproduce analysis in Figure 1A-K
+* Figure 1_part2.Rmd: code to reproduce analysis in Figure 1L